KURSE UND WORKSHOPS März – JUNI 2022 HIER KLICKEN

-Eva Isolde Balzer has been learning Classical Indian Dance Theatre (Kuchipudi/Bharata Natyam) in Chennai and Berlin since 2006.
+Eva has been studying Classical Indian Dance Theatre (Kuchipudi/Bharata Natyam) in Chennai and Berlin since 2006 with a focus on Transcultural Movement Studies and currently specifies in FasciaNatya and CoreConcepts.
 Her approach is influenced by a critical perspective through her studies of cultural anthropology (BA, FU Berlin, 2010).
 She learns, researches and collaborates with her dance teacher Rajyashree Ramesh under whom she performed her margam – debut in june 2013 (BERLIN-MARGAM).
 She has been also learning from several other teachers, amongst them Sangeeta Ishwaran, disciple of Kalanidhi Narayanan and Srilatha Vinodh, disciple of the Dhananjayans.
 She is a collaborator of Johanna Devi Dance Company and Manickam Yogeswaran.
 Within the field of Bharata Natyam Eva is interested on questions of Hybridity, the definition of „own“ and „other“ and the challenges of post-colonial perspectives.
 Her research resulted in performances such as Hybrid Identities, and Santosham.
 Her Solo „BalaPina2“, was created in that context and chosen to be presented in the final round of the competition „Germany‘s best dance solo“.
+Since 2015 she has been collaborating with the interdisciplinary project kunstplanbau .
+Check current performances under NEWS.

 Eva has been learning, researching and collaborating with Rayjashree Ramesh/Berlin since 2006.
 Eva‘s lessons in Bharata Natyam have been filmed and analysed as part of Rajyashree Ramesh‘s PhD research in the field of Bharata Natyam/Linguistics at Viadrina University Frankfurt/Oder.
 She has performed in several productions of Ramesh‘s Rasika Dance Theater International at the Indian Embassy, Werkstatt der Kulturen, Tanznacht Schöneberg and Festival Bewegte Welten.